QuantEcon/lecture-source-py/source/rst/numba.rst

 Overview
 ========

-In our lecture on :doc:`NumPy <numpy>`, we learned one method to improve speed and efficiency in numerical work.
+In an :doc:`earlier lecture <need_for_speed>` we learned about vectorization, which is one method to improve speed and efficiency in numerical work.

-That method, called *vectorization*, involved sending array processing operations in batch to efficient low-level code.
+Vectorization involves sending array processing operations in batch to efficient low-level code.

-Unfortunately, as we :ref:`discussed previously <numba-p_c_vectorization>`, vectorization is limited and has several weaknesses.
+However, as :ref:`discussed previously <numba-p_c_vectorization>`, vectorization has several weaknesses.

-One is that it is highly memory-intensive.
+One is that it is highly memory-intensive when working with large amounts of data.

-Another is that only some algorithms can be vectorized.
+Another is that the set of algorithms that can be entirely vectorized is not universal.

-In the last few years, a new Python library called `Numba
+In fact, for some algorithms, vectorization is entirely ineffective.

-<http://numba.pydata.org/>`__ has appeared that solves many of these problems.
+Fortunately, a new Python library called `Numba <http://numba.pydata.org/>`__ solves many of these problems.

 It does so through something called **just in time (JIT) compilation**.